Reading Time: 5 minutes

 How the tracer targets prostate cancer cells

-How it compares to CT, MRI, and bone scans
+How does PSMA PET compare to CT, MRI, and bone scans?

 When Is a PSMA PET Scan used?